feathery-org/slate/source/index.html.md

 --------- | --------- | -----------
-id | String | The ID of the button to edit from the original step text | String | Text to display on the new button
+id | String | The ID of the button to edit from the original step text | String | Text to display on the new button asset | Optional String | The name of the button asset to inherit from.
+This asset must belong to the template form's theme.

 Each `field` object may contain the following parameters, depending on what type of field you are copying or changing.